 Time between services has been increased to at least 20-30 minutes.

-Masks are required at all times while in the building and in while session.
+Masks are required at all times while in the building and while in session.
 (I’ll have extras on hand.)

-My Wellness Place has separate, small rooms, for its services, which are all used by several different therapists throughout the day.
+My Wellness Place has separate, small rooms for its services, which are all used by several different therapists throughout the day.
 Each therapist has their own unique requirements and procedures beyond the State requirements.

 I’ll be using EPA Registered disinfectant Cavicide, EPA Registration 46781-6, which is on List N: Products with Emerging Viral Pathogens AND Human Coronavirus claims for use against SARS-CoV-2 and has a two minute contact time.
 Upon arrival at the facility, I will disinfect high touch areas in the lobby and restroom, including doorknobs, light switches, and faucet and toilet handles.

 Before and after each massage session, the following items in the massage room will be disinfected: light switch, doorknobs, counter, massage table, face cradle, rolling stool, and anything else one of us may touch.
-A freshly sanitized massage oil bottle will be used for each client.
+A freshly disinfected massage oil bottle will be used for each client.
 The true HEPA filter with UV-C Light will be utilized before, during, and after session.

 Sessions booked online must be paid at time of booking.